RedLeader962/RedLeader962.github.io/_posts/2019-11-01-a-reflexion-on-design-and-implementation.md

-In retrospect, I have the feeling that the many practical aspects of DRL are maybe sometimes undervalued in the literature at the moment but my observation led me to conclude that it probably plays a greater role in the success or failure of a DRL project and it’s a must study in my quest for seeking *Actor-Critic* method proficiency.
+In retrospect, I have the feeling that the many practical aspects of DRL are maybe sometimes undervalued in the literature at the moment but my observation led me to conclude that it probably plays a greater role in the success or failure of a DRL project and it’s a must study.